rahul-rudra71/chord-story/README.md

 * This project requires an Ubuntu 20.04 VM to run.

 ## Additional Contributions
-* Isabella Bond: Designed all of the pixel art included in the game
+* Isabella Bond: Designed all of the pixel art included in the game using https://www.pixilart.com (7/13/2020-7/22/2020)